Jaden Ivey: Personal life

 Ivey's mother, Niele Ivey, serves as head women's basketball coach at Notre Dame.
 She played in the WNBA for five seasons and was an All-American player at Notre Dame.
-Jaden’s father, Javin Hunter, played for the Baltimore Ravens and San Francisco 49ers in the NFL.
+Jaden's father, Javin Hunter, played for the Baltimore Ravens and San Francisco 49ers in the NFL.
 His grandfather, James Hunter, also played in the NFL for the Detroit Lions.
-Ivey has one paternal half-brother, Jordan Hunter.